Skip to main content

 8 a.m. to 1 p.m.

-• Regalia Distribution, Benjamin Apple Meeting Rooms in the Charles B. Degenstein Campus Center
+• Regalia Distribution, Apple Meeting Rooms, Charles B. Degenstein Campus Center

-• Graduate Awards Luncheon, Evert Dining Room in the Charles B. Degenstein Campus Center
+• Luncheon for Graduates, Evert Dining Hall in the Charles B. Degenstein Campus Center

 2 to 3:30 p.m.